jmcanterafonseca/dataModels/specs/Parking/ParkingGroup/doc/spec.md

     -   Optional

 -   `maximumParkingDuration` : Maximum allowed stay encoded as a ISO8601 duration.
-When non present or equals to the mpty string it means indefinite.
+When non present or equals to the empty string it means indefinite.
 Applications _SHOULD_ inspect the value of this property at parent's level if it is not defined.

     -   Attribute type: [Text](http://schema.org/Text)